With organizations struggling to deal with cyber security threats, there is plenty we could learn from the Roman Empire's approach to security.

 Just as the Romans would surely have failed if Hadrian’s Wall was the only thing protecting the borders of Britain, so too will organisations fail if a threat based approach is not run alongside more traditional security measures.

-We have seen two approaches to security, Compliance Based and Threat Based (or Hadrian’s Wall and the Castra), of which Figure 5 provides a useful comparison of the two approaches.
+We have seen two approaches to security, Compliance Based and Threat Based (or Hadrian’s Wall and the Castra).
 Neither approach is the ‘right’ approach to security – if the goal of a security programme is to prevent loss to the company from cyber attack, then only a blended approach to security will be effective.